 How to Make Maca Coffee

 The recipe is very simple.
-You’re only three steps away from a creamy, comforting, healthy drink that offers a wonderful coffee-like flavour with none of the caffeine.
+You’re only three steps away from a creamy, comforting, healthy drink that offers a wonderful coffee-like flavor with none of the caffeine.
 Let’s get to it!

 1. Prepare the Maca Coffee Base